Lead from your center.

 How the work unfolds.

 This is a structured diagnostic — not open-ended coaching.
-We move through four phases, each building on the last.
+Through structured interviews, diagnostic conversation, and pattern analysis, we move through four phases, each building on the last.

 1